 If you don’t mind getting lost, I would stray away from the main tourist areas and wander down some back streets to get a more authentic feel of the place.
 If you do get completely lost, though, follow signs for Ferrovia to get back to the train station.

 One thing that surprised me was the number of recognisable high street stores in Venice.
 Everything from Kiko, to the Disney store, McDonalds and Lush.
-I don’t know why, I just kind of think of Venice as being quite cut-off, and the juxtaposition of big high street brands and pretty, traditional, old buildings was odd!
+I don’t know why, I just kind of think of Venice as being quite cut-off.
+The juxtaposition of big high street brands and pretty, traditional, old buildings was odd!
 We didn’t shop really because the crowds were doing my head in!
-There was at least one cruise ship every day we were there, and according to locals, that was “not bad” in terms of crowding.
+There was at least one cruise ship every day we were there.
+According to locals, that was “not bad” in terms of crowding.

 Previously an unwavering tea-drinker, I had my first cappuccino here in Venice.
 Coffee will never replace tea, but I have been known to order a post-dinner coffee since this trip.
 Like a grown up

-We were around for Easter, so we got to try lots of traditional Italian Easter pastries in all the little bakeries.
-We did miss the Carnival with all the masks, though!
-I would’ve loved to have seen it (and, tbh, worn a plague doctor mask), but something tells me my patience couldn’t stand the 3 million people also attending!
+We were around for Easter, so we got to try lots of traditional pastries in all the little bakeries.
+We did miss the Carnival, though!
+I would’ve loved to have seen it (and, tbh, worn a plague doctor mask).
+Something tells me my patience couldn’t stand the 3 million people also attending, though!

 Weirdly, one of the best things I ate (and I bought every day) was a blueberry muffin from Vyta Santa Margherita in the train station!
 It was full of yummy blueberry compote and I craved it all day!